ManojBelbase/devGPT/README.md

-# DEvGPT AI – AI Chatbot for Developers
+# devGPT AI – AI Chatbot for Developers

 Your personal AI coding assistant that helps to debug, writes code, explains concepts — instantly!